 As we approached Ermoupoli – the port city of Syros – an announcement was made and the doors to the lower decks were unlocked and opened.
 We went downstairs, collected our large bag, and along with lots of people, watched the large back ramp slowly descend.
 Once it did, we simply walked out onto the Syros ferry pier – the end to our first experience riding the Blue Star Ferry.

 If you love reading about public transportation (I mean…who doesn’t?), then be sure to check out my post on Using Public Transportation in Kyoto Japan.
-Or my look at Uber vs Car Rental in Los Angeles.
+Or my look at Getting From Kotor to Dubrovnik and using Kotor’s chaotic bus system.

 And to read about our subsequent adventures in the Greek Islands, check out the other posts in my Greece series.